 Masaki Kato joined the force in early 2009.

 He comes from Japan, via Scotland where he spent over 4 years studying on the then RSAMD piping degree course in Glasgow and working at the National Piping Centre.

 While in Scotland, he received various workshops covering many aspects of pipe making.
-He visited a few bagpipe workshops as well, and grew his interest in the manufacturing side of bagpiping.
+He visited a couple of bagpipe makers as well, and grew his interest in the manufacturing side of bagpiping.

 His reeds have a good reputation for the stability and its vibrant tone.